z784324922/sls/intl.en-US/FAQ/Log collection/How do I use the Logtail automatic diagnostic tool?.md

     Enter the full path of the log file to be checked.
 Check whether this log file can be matched in the log path of your Logtail configuration.

     If the Logtail configuration is incorrect, modify the configuration and save it.
-Run the script again in one minute later to check this item for a second time.
+Run the script again one minute later to check this item for a second time.

     ``` {#codeblock_vuk_gkk_rei}
     [Input]:  please input your log file's full path (eg. /var/log/nginx/access.log) :/disk2/logs/access.log